-Jeremy Wegner: Our employment agreement with Mr. Wegner, which we entered into in June 2015, has an initial term of three years and will renew for one-year terms thereafter unless terminated by written notice delivered at least 30 days before the end of the then-current term.
-Mr. Wegner's annual base salary was \$300,000 for 2018 and shall remain the same for 2019.
+Jeremy Wegner.
+Our employment agreement with Mr. Wegner, which we entered into in June 2015, has an initial term of three years and will renew for one-year terms thereafter unless terminated by written notice delivered at least 30 days before the end of the then-current term.
+Mr. Wegner's annual base salary was \$300,000 for 2020 but in March 2020, in an effort to cut costs to combat the devastating impact of the COVID-19 virus on hotel business, Mr. Wegner agreed to a temporary reduction of his base salary by 25%.
+Mr. Wegner's 2021 annual base salary will return to \$300,000.

 Summary of Employment Agreement Terms.
 Under the employment agreements, Messrs.
-Fisher, Craven, Willis and Wegner are each eligible to earn an annual cash bonus at the discretion of the Compensation Committee or to the extent that prescribed individual and corporate goals established by the Compensation Committee are achieved.
+Fisher, Craven, Willis (until his separation date of March 6, 2020) and Wegner are each eligible to earn an annual cash bonus at the discretion of the Compensation Committee or to the extent that prescribed individual and corporate goals established by the Compensation Committee are achieved.

-Their employment agreements entitle them to customary fringe benefits, including vacation and the right to participate in any other benefits or plans in which other executive-level employees participate (including but not limited to retirement, pension, profitsharing, insurance, including life insurance, or hospital plans).
+Their employment agreements entitle them to customary fringe benefits, including vacation and the right to participate in any other benefits or plans in which other executive-level employees participate (including but not limited to retirement, pension, profit-sharing, insurance, including life insurance, or hospital plans).